jamescoledesign/fcc-tribute/README.md

 ## freeCodeCamp Tribute Project

-This is my Tribute Page project for freeCodeCamp's Responsive Web Design certification, which I completed on May 26,2019.
+This is my Tribute Page project for freeCodeCamp's Responsive Web Design certification, which I completed on May 26, 2019.

-You can view it in action here: https://jamescoledesign.github.io/fcc-tribute/
+**You can see it in action here:** https://jamescoledesign.github.io/fcc-tribute/